AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # Who?

-- Generalist Software Engineer ~13 years professional experience
+- Software Engineer ~13 years professional experience
-- Had a bunch of roles: SWE, Team Lead, Staff Engineer...
+- Had a few roles: SWE, Team Lead, Staff Engineer...
 - Worked across a bunch of technologies (too many to list!)
 - Talk to me in the pub about: cars, running, pizza, or any of the above..